Rookie (EP): Reception

 Billboard called the title track "Rookie" a "quirky, funk-driven dance track with an unforgettable earworm of a hook".
 While The Star's Chester Chin thought that "Rookie" was the album's weakest track, he praised the rest of the album and noted that the group has finally found the perfect balance between their 'Red' and 'Velvet' sound, something he believed the group had been struggling with.
 He commented that it was the right mix of "saccharine and sophisticated" with its fun pop numbers and heartfelt ballads.
 According to The Korea Herald, Red Velvet's songs are known for being "weird at first, but addictive later" and "Rookie" is not an exception.
 Idolator chose it as the best k-pop song of the first quarter of the year.
 In 2017, Billboard put "Body Talk" at #10 on their '40 Best K-Pop Deep Cuts of the Decade So Far' list.

-Rookie entered atop the Gaon Album Chart on the chart issue dated January 20 - February 4, 2017.
-The title track also charted at No. 4 on the Gaon Singles Chart and rose to No. 3 a week later.
+Rookie entered atop the Gaon Album Chart on the chart issue dated January 20 – February 4, 2017.
+The title track also charted at No. 4 on the Gaon Digital Chart and rose to No. 3 a week later.
 The other five tracks in the album also charted.
 The album topped Billboard's World Albums Chart and charted at No. 21 on its Heatseekers Album Chart.
 The group won their first music show trophy on The Show on February 7 and later won on Show Champion, M Countdown, Music Bank and Inkigayo for two consecutive weeks.